mendix/docs/content/howto/collaboration-requirements-management/translate-your-app-content.md

 		![Domain model for How To](attachments/translate-your-app-content/domain-model.png)

-4. Right-click one of the entities and select **Generate overview pages…**.
+4. Right-click one of the entities and select **Generate overview pages**.
 5. Ensure both entities are selected and click **OK**.

 	![Options selected for Generate Pages](attachments/translate-your-app-content/generate-pages.png)